polterguy/phosphorusfive-dox/appendix-expressions-boolean-algebra.md

 # Boolean algebra on expressions

 To understand how boolean algebra works in regards to expressions, it might be feasable to start out with some boolean algebra theory.
 The easiest way to do such, is to define the 4 different boolean algebraic operators, using a simple figure.
-Below is an figure, we will refer to, during the rest of this chapter.
+Below is a figure, we will refer to, during the rest of this chapter.
 Try to envision it, as you continue your reading.

 ![alt tag](screenshots/boolean-algebra.png)